jdmedeiros/11onEC2/Step1.md

 Go here https://www.microsoft.com/software-download/windows11 and in the section Download Windows 11 Disk Image (ISO) select the Windows 11 multi edition ISO 64-bit edition.
 You should end up with the Win11_English_x64v1.iso file.

-Create a new virtual machine.
+Create a new virtual machine with VMware Workstation/Fusion or Virtualbox; I am using Fusion.
 For boot firmware make sure you specify **UEFI**.
 Adjust memory and disk size to your preferences; I would recommend 4/64.
 For disk type specify SATA (I have not tested NVMe, SCSI or IDE).
 Also, I keep it to one file.

 Start the virtual machine; make sure you select Windows 11 PRO.
 If you get the **"This PC can't run Windows 11"** message, click on the top right red X to quit.
 Select the **"Repair your computer"** option.
 Click on **Troubleshoot**, **Command Prompt** and run **regedit**.